jbrette/PongClone/README.md

 Can be played single player, with 2 people or let the computer face itself.

+There are 2 AI modes so far:
+  The first 'cheats' in that it knows where the ball is at all time, much like a human player does with their eyes.
+  The second predicts where the ball will be given its trajectory and possible bounces.

 Also has a secondary 'Advanced' mode where the paddles may also move left and right.